ibnmrs/Chrome-Colab/README.md

 ## ⚠️ Security Warning

 While the Colab environment itself is secure, the browser session runs on a remote server.
-For your own security, **do not log into sensitive accounts** such as online banking, personal email, or social media through this browser.
+For your own security, **do not log into sensitive accounts**.

-**Treat this environment as a public computer** used only for the purpose of downloading and transferring files.

 ---